bloggrify/bloggrify/README.md

 # First, you need to install the changelogen package
 npm install -g changelogen

-# Then, you can run the following command to bump the version
+# Then, you can run the following command to automate all the previous steps
-# This command will update the version in package.json and create a new entry in the CHANGELOG.md
-npx changelogen --bump

-# If everything is fine, you can run the following command to release
-npx changelogen --bump --publish
+npx changelogen --release --push && npm publish

 ```